-- Continue to aim for at least 100 grams of protein each day. - As you move through weeks 3, 4 and 5, you will get more protein from food sources. - After week 5, the goal is to have 120 grams of protein each day. - During week 3 of your diet, you can start cutting down on your protein supplements.
+- Continue to aim for at least 60 grams of protein each day. - As you move through weeks 3, 4 and 5, you will get more protein from food sources. - During week 3 of your diet, you can start cutting down on your protein supplements.
 However, you will need to keep track of how much protein you get from foods and protein supplements. - Bring your food records to your follow-up appointments after surgery.